 We view FIBI's risk-weighted capitalisation and leverage as adequate, but modest compared to global peers.
 However, FIBI's lossabsorption buffers are supported by relatively conservative regulatory risk-weights, especially on residential mortgages.
-The bank's capital ratios are also significantly more stable compared to banks globally that use a model-based approach in calculating credit RWAs.
-We expect the bank's capital ratios to remain broadly stable over the coming quarters as internal capital generation from strengthened profitability balances profit distributions as well as ongoing, but more moderate, credit growth.
+The bank's capital ratios are also significantly more stable compared to banks globally that use a model-based approach in calculating credit RWAs, and FIBI has demonstrated its ability to maintain steady capital ratios over time while it has typically maintained higher buffers to minimum regulatory requirements compared to peers.

-FIBI's TCE/RWAs ratio was 9.9% as of the end of 2022, below the median level of similarly-rated international peers (see Exhibit 5).
+FIBI's TCE/RWAs ratio was 10.1% as of June 2023, below the median level of similarly-rated international peers (see Exhibit 5).
 However, the BoI maintains a conservative approach to risk-weighting that results in higher loss-absorption buffers than capital ratios show.
 Israeli banks use the standardised approach to risk-weighting.
-Mortgages are further risk-weighted according to loan-to-value9, resulting in an average risk weight of over 50% in Israel.
+Mortgages are further risk-weighted according to loan-to-value8, resulting in an average risk weight of over 50% in Israel.
 This effective mortgage loan risk weight is significantly higher than the risk weights applied by banks in other developed markets that use the internal ratings-based approach and even the 35% risk weight normally used in the standardised approach.

-The bank's TCE-to-total assets ratio was 5.3% as of the end of 2022, broadly at the same level as its 5.2% Basel III leverage ratio that was above the 4.5% minimum regulatory requirement that applied at that time10.
+The bank's TCE-to-total assets ratio was 5.4% as of June 2023, broadly at the same level as its 5.2% Basel III leverage ratio that was above the 4.5% minimum regulatory requirement that applied at that time9.